jeffcampbell/incident-horoscope/README.md

-# 🔮 Planetary Horoscope for DevOps Teams
+# 🔮 Planetary Horoscope for SRE Teams

 A fun and entertaining horoscope generator that uses real NASA astronomical data to provide "cosmic insights" for software incident response and operations teams.
 Perfect for adding some levity to your team's daily standup or incident retrospectives!